KeenS/s7p/README.md

 ```

 # App Organization
-When you add a DSP from Web UI, master publishes to all the slaves via controll the
+When you add a DSP from Web UI, master publishes to all the slaves via the controll
-channel that "register a new dsp to dsp list" and similary in remove.
+channel that "register a new DSP to the DSP list" and similary in remove.
 When you start
 requesting, the master reads request data from the given csv file and enqueue them
 into request channel and one of the slaves dequeue it, then request the registered DSPs.
 Because master - slave communication is mono-directional, you can add or restart any